 - 2 tablespoons flour

 - Worcestershire sauce

 - 4-6 catfish filets (or trout or redfish, etc.)

 - @ 1 cup toasted pecans

 1. Heat @ 2 tablespoons butter in a sauce pan until bubbling.
 Add the vegetables, parsley, bay leaf and peppercorns, and sauté until they are soft.

 2. Add the stock and lemon juice to the vegetables and simmer for about 10 minutes.

-3. While the stock is simmering, make a roux by heating 2 tablespoons of the butter in a cast iron pan until it's sizzling, then add the flour whisking continously until the roux is a light golden brown.
+3. While the stock is simmering, make a roux by heating 2 tablespoons of the butter in a cast iron pan until it’s sizzling, then add the flour whisking continuously until the roux is a light golden brown.